 Healthy smiles come in many shades, though it’s tempting to think ingredients in our own kitchens could hold the key to a brighter smile.
 Still, just because a method is natural doesn’t mean it’s healthy.
 In fact, DIY whitening can do more harm than good to your teeth.
 Here’s how:

-When eaten as usual, fruit is a great choice.
-However, fruit and vinegar contain acid, and you put your pearly whites at risk when you prolong their contact with your teeth or use them to scrub your teeth because acid can wear away your enamel.
+When eaten, as usual, the fruit is a great choice.
+However, fruit and vinegar contain acid, and you put your pearly whites at risk when you prolong their contact with your teeth or use them to scrub your teeth because the acid can wear away your enamel.
 Enamel is the thin outer coating of your teeth that protects you from tooth sensitivity and cavities.

 To read the entire article visit MouthHealthy.org.